okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### Commands object

-It allows you to return commands to Okta to affect the process flow being executed and to modify values within Okta objects.
+This allows you to return commands to Okta to affect the process flow being executed and to modify values within Okta objects.
 The available commands differ by inline hook type and are defined in the specific documentation for each inline hook type.

 The `commands` object is an array, which allows you to return more than one command in your response.
 Each element within the array needs to consist of a pair of `type` and `value` elements.
 Each `type` element needs to be the name of a supported command you want to invoke.
 The corresponding `value` element is the operand that you want to specify for the command.